Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Methods

 \subsection{Unsupervised training scheme}

-Figure ~\ref{fig:TrainingScheme} illustrates our newly proposed unsupervised training approach.
+Figure~\ref{fig:TrainingScheme} illustrates our proposed unsupervised training approach.
 As network input, we only assume knowledge of the projection data $p$, which is transformed to the image domain by a simple BP (Radon inversion) layer $A^T$.
-The resulting blurred image $f$ is fed into a deep convolutional network, namely the U-Net++ (\cite{Zhou2018}) with the ResNeXt-101 (32 × 16d) (\cite{Xie2017}) encoder.
-Regarding the implementation, the \textit{Segmentation Models PyTorch} (\cite{Iakubovskii2019}) library was employed, offering a pre-built network architecture and encoder as well as loss functions for the PyTorch machine learning framework.
-The network's output is the desired high-quality image reconstruction $\hat{f}$.
+The resulting blurred image $\tilde{f}$ is fed into a deep convolutional network, namely the U-Net++\cite{Zhou2018} with the {ResNeXt-101} (32 $\times$ 16d)~\cite{Xie2017} encoder.
+U-Net++ extends the classical U-Net~\cite{Ronneberger2015unet} by nested and dense skip connections: Intermediate decoder nodes are connected through a series of convolutional blocks along re-designed skip pathways, which reduces the semantic gap between encoder and decoder feature maps.
+The ResNeXt-101 encoder aggregates a set of parallel transformations of the same topology (its ``cardinality''), here $32$ groups with a bottleneck width of $16$, which increases representational capacity at a controlled parameter budget.
+We emphasize that the architecture is interchangeable; an architecture-swap ablation uses a smaller backbone to confirm that the framework does not depend on this particular choice.
+It is important to notice, that training is employed batch-wise on the whole training dataset, making it different from previously unrolled optimization schemes.
+Regarding the implementation, the Segmentation Models PyTorch~\cite{Iakubovskii2019} library, which enables the training of the regression problem, was employed.\\ The network's output is the desired high-quality image reconstruction $\hat{f}$.
 To enable unsupervised training, the forward pass through the network is completed with the FP layer $A$ that is applied on the image $\hat{f}$.
-Thus, the reconstructed data $\hat{f}$ is represented in the projection data $\hat{p}$.
+Thus, the reconstructed image $\hat{f}$ is represented in the projection data domain as $\hat{p} = A\hat{f}$.
 Hence, $\mathcal{L}_2$-loss calculations can be performed in the projection domain without the need for an image-domain ground truth.
 The backward pass propagates the calculated scalar loss value through the predicted projection tensor $\hat{p}$, the BP layer $A^T$ and the predicted image tensor $\hat{f}$ into the network layers.
-For training, the ADAM optimizer was used with a learning rate of \(10^{-4}\) on an NVIDIA RTX A6000 GPU with 48 GB of memory, and no augmentations were applied to maintain physical and geometrical consistencies.\\
+For training, the Adaptive Momentum optimizer (ADAM) was used with a learning rate of $10^{-4}$, first- and second-moment decay rates $\beta_1 = 0.9$ and $\beta_2 = 0.999$, and $\epsilon = 10^{-8}$.
+No weight decay was applied ($\lambda = 0$), and the learning rate was kept constant throughout training (no scheduling), on an NVIDIA RTX A6000 GPU with 48 GB of VRAM.
+No augmentations were applied to maintain physical and geometrical consistency.
+Omitting augmentation is a deliberate trade-off that preserves the exact geometric relationship between the input $\tilde{f}$ and the projection data $p$ required by the projection-domain loss, but it may limit generalization compared to augmented training.
+We utilized a batch size of 8 training samples due to VRAM limitations.
+During training, the currently best performing network with respect to the validation data was stored, and training was performed until the validation metrics did not decline for 100 epochs.
+In practice, convergence was reached after 330-480 epochs amounting to a runtime of approximately 45-67~h per training on the hardware above.